Jetsly/unaxios/README.md

    // `timeout` specifies the number of milliseconds before the request times out.
   // If the request takes longer than `timeout`, the request will be aborted.
-  timeout: 0, // default is Global defaults.timeOut
+  timeout: 0, // default is Global defaults.timeout

   // `withCredentials` indicates whether or not cross-site Access-Control requests
   // should be made using credentials